kelvintan/qt5radio/README.md

    command is executed.

 ## Limitations
-Program is ditributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+Program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

 ## Screenshot